gentzkow/template_archive/README.md

 * [LyX](https://www.lyx.org/Download)
 * A TeX distribution for your local OS (for example, [MacTeX](https://www.tug.org/mactex/) for MacOS).

 You may download the latest versions of each.
 By default, the **[Setup](#setup)** instructions below will assume their usage.
 Note that some of these applications must also be invocable from the command line.
 See the **[Command Line Usage](#command-line-usage)** section for details on how to set this up.
+Note that if you wish to run `Julia` scripts in your repository, you will additionally need to [install `Julia`](https://julialang.org/downloads/) and set up its command line usage.
+Julia is currently not required to build the repository as-is.

 You must set up a personal `GitHub` account to [clone private repositories](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-access-to-your-personal-repositories) on which you are a collaborator.
 For public repositories (such as `template`), `Git` will suffice.
 You may need to set up [Homebrew](https://brew.sh/) if `git` and `git-lfs` are not available on your local computer.

 If you are using MacOS, [ensure your terminal is operating in bash](https://www.howtogeek.com/444596/how-to-change-the-default-shell-to-bash-in-macos-catalina/) rather than the default `zsh`.
-MacOS users who are running `template` on an **M1 chip** will instead want to use `Rosetta` as their default terminal.
+MacOS users who are running `template` on an Apple Silicon chip will instead want to use `Rosetta` as their default terminal.
 You can find instructions on how to shift from `zsh` to `Rosetta` [here](https://osxdaily.com/2020/12/04/how-install-rosetta-2-apple-silicon-mac/) and [here](https://www.courier.com/blog/tips-and-tricks-to-setup-your-apple-m1-for-development/).

 WindowsOS users (with Version 10 or higher) will need to switch to `bash` from `PowerShell`.
 To do this, you can run `bash` from within a `PowerShell` terminal (you must have installed `git` first).

 Once you have met these OS and application requirements, [clone a team repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) from `GitHub` and proceed to **[Setup](#setup)**.